LudovicBoudi/Cyonima.ops.php.lib/README.md

 __Project details:__

-* Phase 1: *Creation of a set of PHP OPS class and functions to manage a maximum of OPS operation via scripting*
+* Phase 1: *Creation of a set of PHP OPS class and functions to manage a maximum of OPS operations via scripting*
 * Phase 2: *Making all those class and functions callable and manageable by YAML files*
 * Phase 3: *Making all those class and functions callable and manageable by JSON files*